 Concern/Issue Reporting Form

-It is the policy of KPSAHS to work with students in finding fair and equitable solutions to problems, including any student grievance, appeal, question, misunderstanding or discrimination.
-If a student encounters difficulty at KPSAHS or in a clinical facility, the student should follow the process below:
+It is the policy of KPSAHS to work with students in finding fair and equitable solutions to problems, including any student question, misunderstanding, grievance, or appeal.
+Any issue or concern involving a student at KPSAHS or in a clinical facility will ordinarily be addressed using the process below:

 The student should first discuss their problem or question with their course instructor.
 Usually the course instructor will have direct knowledge about the subject and is best qualified to resolve the situation.